learn-co-students/dc-web-082718/05a-code-challenge-review/README.md

 - #clients
   - returns all clients a driver has had
 - #rides
-  - returns all drives a client has made
+  - returns all rides a driver has made
 - .all
   - returns an array of all drivers
 - .mileage_cap(distance)